PeachyDB-Inc/PeachyDB/Deployment/Step1--Prerequisites.md

   (Set up a traffic rule from within the security group for all ICMP IPV4 traffic within the group).
 Refer to point 23.k in <a href="https://github.com/akseg73/PeachyDB?tab=readme-ov-file#23-deployment-strategy" title="peachydb readme"> deployment strategy</a>.
 - ALL servers and clients of a cluster must utilize the same Subnet and VPC

-- Create an IAM role profile; this is created only once and thereafter all the stacks refer to this.
+- Create an IAM role profile stack.
+This is created only once and thereafter all the stacks refer to this.
 This is done so that the user does not have to repeatedly spend minutes creating the role profile with every single stack creation.
 This introduces an additional pre-requisite but the subsequent savings of time for all the future stack creation makes it worthwhile.

 ### Before running the utility, do the following:
 1. Set the AWS region variable as follows, utilize the region that you are utilizing, in this example, it is `us-west-2a`: